 Invasive Species Control Services

 - Pulling by hand – don’t underestimate the power of the hand in effective extraction with minimal disturbance!
-Easiest done after rain.
+This is easiest done after rain.

-- Organic weed control spray – OMRI approved.
-Does not persist in the environment like synthetic equivalents.
+- Organic weed control spray (OMRI approved), which do not persist in the environment like synthetic equivalents.